goatcorp/dalamud-docs/docs/plugin-publishing/restrictions.md

   for details.
 - **AOE Recoloring**: Not allowed due to potential gameplay advantages and consistency issues.
+- **Anything in pvp**: changing pvp behavior elevates the plugin user with a unfair advantage, allowing anything like this would cause pvp to turn into a arms-race.

 ## I'm not sure if my plugin idea violates the guidelines!